Sports Medicine

 There are several key components that must be as complete as possible as part of the pre-participation examination.
 Outside of the physician’s examination, medical history is the most important piece of information on the pre-participation exam.
 This allows the physician and athletic training staff to know if you have any underlying condition that may make participating in athletics challenging or dangerous, such as an underlying cardiac condition, diabetes, or exercise-induced asthma.
 Based on this information, our athletic training staff can ensure that proper testing or management is in place to prevent serious injury or complications from arising.
 Musculoskeletal injury history should also be provided, in order for the athletic training staff to get an idea of past injuries that may require management or clearance prior to activity.
 In addition, a cardiac screen is strongly recommended as part of the pre-participation exam.
 Free cardiac screenings are provided at De La Salle yearly.
 Please contact the athletic department for the date and time.

-Additional information (informed consent form, emergency information form, assumption of risks, etc.) must be completed prior to athletic participation, but this is done during the school online Information Updates & Agreements (IUA) process and does not need to be completed in paper form.
-Therefore, if you think your son might participate in a sport at De La Salle, please indicate so during the online process and you will be prompted to fill out the aforementioned forms.
+Additional information (informed consent form, emergency information form, assumption of risks, etc.) must be completed, but this is done during the school's online Information Updates & Agreements (IUA) process and does not need to be completed in paper form.
+Therefore, if you think your son might participate in a sport at De La Salle, please indicate so during the online process, and you will be prompted to fill out the aforementioned forms.
+If he is not participating in athletics, then the online registration submission is sufficient for enrollment purposes.
+We apologize for this redundancy, but the physicals are used for separate purposes and will need to be submitted in both places.

 Daily Hygiene